vemoreno/blog/_posts/2017-03-20-announcing-third-party-client-api-authorization.markdown

 ![Authentication](https://cdn.auth0.com/blog/third-party/auth.png)
 _Authentication happens first_

-The first time the user goes through this flow, a consent page will be shown where the permissions, that will be given to the Client, are listed (for example: post messages, list contacts, and so forth) like so:
+The first time the user goes through this flow, a consent page will be shown where the client permissions are listed (for example: post messages, list contacts, and so forth) like so:

 ![Authorization](https://cdn.auth0.com/blog/third-party/userconsent.png)
 _User consent_